danielsobrado/personal-blog/content/post/discuss-microservices.md

 **Monoliths**: Large applications that are difficult to understand, to scale and to maintain, they tend towards chaos as they grow.

-**Microservices**: A collection of small, isolated services that each owns their data.
-They are scalable and resilient to failure.
+**Microservices**: A collection of small, isolated services.
+Each one owns his data, does only one thing and does it well.
+A microservice is developed in isolation, and deployed independently, it can be replaced easily.

 **Isolation**: Isolated services can be monitored, tested and debugged individually, this is the first step to adopt continuous delivery.
 It influences how you arrange your teams and distribute responsibilities.
 Isolation requires asynchronous communication.